 Vertigo is the illusion of movement caused by involuntary eye movement.
 Our physiotherapist may use Frenzel goggles that magnify and illuminate your eyes to observe for this.

-If the vertigo is caused from BPPV (benign paroxysmal positional vertigo) the condition is often treated by a Canalith Repositioning Technique (CRT), often refered to as Epley’s Manoeuvre.
-The type of manoeuvre used depends on the type of BPPV a person has.
-This technique should not be attempted without proper diagnosis and instruction by your physiotherapist or physician.
+If the vertigo is caused from BPPV (benign paroxysmal positional vertigo) you may experience short bursts of vertigo lasting less than a minute when changing positions of the head.
+Dizziness, lightheadedness, nausea and unsteadiness may be felt in between episodes.
+The condition is often treated by a Canalith Repositioning Technique (CRT), often referred to as Epley’s Maneuver which will return, what are commonly known as the crystals, to their rightful location.
+The choice of technique is based on accurate assessment of which canal the crystals haven fallen into.
+The type of maneuver used depends on the type of BPPV a person has.
+The technique should not be attempted without proper diagnosis and instruction by your physiotherapist or physician.

 Fall Prevention Program Details

 A qualified physiotherapist and occupational therapist will assess your strength, flexibility, postural control, endurance, balance and mobility.
 After the initial assessment and identifying risk factors, a customized program will be developed.
-Treatment may be provided in a class atmosphere or directly one-on-one with your therapist.
+Treatment focuses on one to one care with your therapist.

 - Education on fall prevention and hazard identification.